AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-shared-streams.md

 ## Unshare streams

-When you want to stop sharing streams with a community, you can do so from either the `Communities` page or `Sequential Data Store` explorer.
+When you want to stop sharing streams with a community, you can unshare them from either the `Communities` page or `Sequential Data Store` explorer.

 ### [Communities](#tab/communities)